Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 #### Pitfalls

-It is important that the mediator *not* provide peers with access to one another so that they might become interdependent.
+- It is important that the mediator object *not* provide peers with access to one another so that they might become interdependent.

+- Over time, a mediator object can evolve into a __*God Object.*__ <sup>3</sup>

 #### When to use